-- Be a United States citizen, permanent resident, or other eligible non-citizen (does not apply to DREAMer Students completing the WASFA).
+- Be a United States citizen, permanent resident, or other eligible non-citizen (does not apply to undocumented students completing the WASFA).

-- Possess a high school diploma or recognized equivalent such as a General Education Development (GED) certificate OR meet Ability to Benefit criteria.
+- Possess a high school diploma, recognized equivalent such as a General Education Development (GED) certificate OR meet Ability to Benefit criteria.

 - Be admitted to Bellevue College, and be working toward an eligible degree or certificate of 24 credits.
 You must declare your program on the BC Financial Aid Application.
 You may only work on one program at a time.

 - Possess a valid social security number.
-(Does not apply to DREAMer Students completing the WASFA).
+(Does not apply to undocumented students completing the WASFA).

 - Maintain Satisfactory Academic Progress (SAP) towards completion of your program.